Code-Institute-Submissions/adamwasiak-sneakerpoint_JanResub/README.md

 In terms of overall functional scope of the application the following key areas were needed to be developed in order for the site to operate as required:

-**Site admin - the primary means of managing the site from admin point of view is through a default admin portal supplied by Django's framework.
+**Site admin** - the primary means of managing the site from admin point of view is through a default admin portal supplied by Django's framework.
 With that said, the site admin is also allowed to manage products via user interface (Sneakerpoint site), whereby a product can be added, edited and deleted if necessary.

-**Registration and Login- site visitors and potential customers are invited to register via an option available in the navbar menu Customer Centre.
+**Registration and Login**- site visitors and potential customers are invited to register via an option available in the navbar menu Customer Centre.
 The registration and login process is supported by Django's allauth solution.
 The registration process has been enhanced through email notifications, which users receive at the time of registration on the site.

-**User Profile - once registered customers can maintain and update their customer details, including address information.
+**User Profile** - once registered customers can maintain and update their customer details, including address information.
 The profile also allows the users to view orders, which have been placed previously.

-**Contact Us- this functionality allows registered and unregistered site users to send queries to Sneakerpoint.
+**Contact Us**- this functionality allows registered and unregistered site users to send queries to Sneakerpoint.
 The Contact Us is available through Customer Centre in the navbar and allows the users to submit query or a question they may have.
 Submissions are handled through a form available to users, and which requires user to provide their email address, subject and the actual message.
 Once the request is submitted users will receive confirmation that the query has been received.
 The actual queries are recorded in the database for site admin or the business owner to review and respond to client.
 The responses will need to be managed through an external email for now.

-**Customer Reviews- THIS SECTION IS STILL IN DEVELOPMENT
+**Customer Reviews**- THIS SECTION IS STILL IN DEVELOPMENT

-**Wishlist- THIS SECTION IS STILL IN DEVELOPMENT
+**Wishlist**- THIS SECTION IS STILL IN DEVELOPMENT

-**Bag - this functionality allows customers to add products to a bag, should they decide to proceed and complete the purchase.
+**Bag** - this functionality allows customers to add products to a bag, should they decide to proceed and complete the purchase.
 Each addition of a product will update the bag and also provide user with a notificaiton message.
 Within the bag the user may take actions to update the quantity of product or remove them from the bag.
 The bag also allows the users to proceed to checkout section, where the purchase can be completed.

-**Checkout- this part of functionality allows the users to complete the purchase of product/s they have selected.
+**Checkout**- this part of functionality allows the users to complete the purchase of product/s they have selected.
 As part of the checkout process, the user will be required to provide their details such as name, email address and a shipping address.
 Users will also need to provide credit card details in order to complete the purchase.

-**Card payments- the application incorporates credit card payment solution provided by Stripe in order to complete payments.
+**Card payments**- the application incorporates credit card payment solution provided by Stripe in order to complete payments.
 The solution allows to provide real time feedback to customers in event if the credit card payment is rejected or the card number is incorrect.
 There are mutliple events, which Stripe will provide detailed feedback on to a user if required.

 ### 3 Solution